Analysis of DNA for Casey lines

 2 sons, 0 gsons, 0 ggsons, 0 3Gsons, 0 4Gsons, 0 5GSons.
 Very high exposure for this line to die out or this line could have already died out 100 years ago.
 No information concerning living male descendants.

-We all need to openly discuss what we think are the best candidates to be related to these TN and SC lines as well as the other Casey lines that have been submitted to date.
+We all need to openly discuss what we think are the best candidates to be related to the SC lines as well as the other Casey lines that have been submitted to date.
 Traditionally, many of us avoided sharing this kind of speculation because many novices to genealogy tend to convert this speculation into fact.
 However, we also are not sharing this valuable insight that we have developed over many years of research.
 People visiting the Casey DNA web site need input and encouragement on which lines are important to this project at this point in time.
-As my web site might imply, here are some additional Casey lines that my instinct tells are good candidates for the SC and TN lines:
+As my web site might imply, here are some additional Casey lines that my instinct tells are good candidates for the SC cluster:

 _____James Casey